 What are the risks of interacting online?

-- physical harm: The Internet, including email, social media sites, chat areas, bulletin boards and messaging can be used to gain a person’s confidence, particularly that of a child, and then arrange a face-to-face meeting.
+- Physical harm: the Internet, including email, social media sites, chat areas, bulletin boards and messaging can be used to gain a person’s confidence, particularly that of a child or youth, and then arrange a face-to-face meeting.
 This contact may result in physical, sexual and emotional harm.

-Tips for parents and guardians to reduce online risks to children:
+Tips for parents and guardians to reduce online risks to children and youth:

-- ensure your child does not give out personal information online.
-Have them use a code name.
+- Ensure your child or youth does not give out personal information online.

-- find out about filtering software that is available to block out certain sites and material.
-If you are concerned about your child visiting a certain site or chat room, a block can be placed to prevent your child from logging on to that site.
+- Find out about filtering software that is available to block out certain sites, material and apps.
+If you are concerned about your child or youth visiting a certain site or chat room, a block can be placed to prevent your them from logging on to that site.
 However, don't feel completely safe with a block.
-New websites pop up every day and many pornographic or hate-filled sites have simple names that don't give away their content, and some websites are even named to attract children and young adults.
+New websites and apps pop up every day and many pornographic or hate-filled sites have simple names that don't give away their content, and some websites are even named to attract children and young adults.